kelvinlockwood/policies/terms/index.md

 ---
 title: Terms of Service
-description: All the terms that you agree to when you sign up for a 37signals product.
+description: All the terms that you agree to when you sign up for a Flamingo Cricket Club product.
 ---

 # Terms of Service

-*Last updated: January 6, 2023*
+*Last updated: September 1, 2023*

-From everyone at 37signals, thank you for using our products!
-We build them to help you do your best work.
-There are millions of people using 37signals products every day.
-Because we don’t know every one of our customers personally, we have to put in place some Terms of Service to help keep the ship afloat.
+The website flamingocricket.club is owned and operated by Flamingo Cricket Club.
+We are a Public Benefit Corporation registered in Delaware, US.

+By accessing the website, you agree to be bound by the terms of service, including our Privacy Policy.
+If you do not agree with the terms of service, do not use the website.
+These Terms of Service apply to all users of the website, including browsers, vendors, customers, merchants, and or contributors of content.

 When we say “Company”, “we”, “our”, or “us” in this document, we are referring to [37signals LLC](https://world.hey.com/jason/37signals-hello-again-117eae60).
-We spun off Highrise HQ, LLC in the past, but it has since rejoined 37signals LLC.

-When we say “Services”, we mean our websites, including basecamp.com, hey.com, and 37signals.com, and any product created and maintained by 37signals LLC.
-That includes Basecamp (all versions), HEY, Highrise, Campfire, Backpack, Ta-da List, and Writeboard, whether delivered within a web browser, desktop application, mobile application, or another format.
+When we say “Services”, we mean our websites, including flamingocricket.club, and any product or service created and maintained by Flamingo Cricket Club.

-When we say “You” or “your”, we are referring to the people or organizations that own an account with one or more of our Services.
-We have specific ownership policies for our products: [Basecamp 4](https://basecamp.com/about/policies/ownership-bc3), [Basecamp 2](https://2.basecamp-help.com/article/411-account-ownership), [Basecamp Classic](https://classic.basecamp-help.com/article/526-account-ownership), [HEY for Domains](https://hey.com/policies/ownership-hey/), [Highrise](https://support.highrise-help.com/article/305-account-ownership), [Campfire](https://support.campfire-help.com/article/651-who-owns-a-campfire-account) and [Backpack](https://support.backpack-help.com/article/661-account-ownership).
+When we say “You” or “your”, we are referring to the people, teams or organizations that own an account with one or more of our Services.

 We may update these Terms of Service ("Terms") in the future.
-You can track all changes made since mid-2018 [on GitHub](https://github.com/basecamp/policies/commits/master).
-Typically these changes have been to clarify some of these terms by linking to an expanded related policy.
 Whenever we make a significant change to our policies, we will refresh the date at the top of this page and take any other appropriate steps to notify account holders.

 When you use our Services, now or in the future, you are agreeing to the latest Terms.
 There may be times where we do not exercise or enforce a right or provision of the Terms; however, that does not mean we are waiving that right or provision. **These Terms do contain a limitation of our liability.**